cbdso/aws-serverless-security-workshop/docs/00-initial-setup/README.md

   </tr>
 </table>

-## Module-0E: Run your serverless application locally with SAM Local
+## Module-0E: Run your serverless application locally with SAM Local (MIGHT NEED TO REMOVE)

 1. After reviewing the code, under **src/app/dbUtils.js**, replace the *host* with the Aurora endpoint.
 Then save the file (⌘+s for Mac or Ctrl+s for Windows or File -> Save)